midhilesh38/java-dsa-journey/README.md

 ## How this repo is organized

 ```
-week01-day01-basics/
+src/
-├── Temperature.java
+└── WeekN/
-├── SimpleCalculator.java
+    └── DayN/
-└── NOTES.md
+        └── Program.java
 ```

-- One folder per day (Weeks 1–3), then one folder per topic once DSA problems start (Week 4 onward).
+- One folder per week, with a subfolder per day.
-- Every folder has a short `NOTES.md` — what I built, and one thing that confused me + how I resolved it.
+- Daily progress and lessons learned are tracked in the **Log** section below, plus a running `Cheat Sheet.md` at the repo root for quick method/syntax reference.

 ---

 ## Log

-### Week 1
+### Week 1 — Java Basics
 - **Day 1** — Variables, print statements, basic math.
 Built a temperature converter and a simple calculator (+, -, *, /, %).
 Learned that `int / int` truncates decimals, and `double / 0` gives `Infinity` instead of crashing.
 - **Day 2** — Loops + if/else combined with `%`.
 Built FizzBuzz, an even/odd checker, and a largest-of-three-numbers program using the running max pattern.
 Learned that condition order matters in `else if` chains (checking "divisible by both" before individual checks).
 - **Day 3** — Nested loops, `break`, and boolean flags.
 Built a primes-under-100 checker, a multiplication table, and a sum-of-digits program using the digit-peeling pattern (`% 10` then `/ 10`).
 Learned to trace nested loops carefully — the inner loop fully completes before the outer loop advances — and that accumulator variables (like `sum`) carry their value across iterations instead of resetting.